digital-ai/release-livedeployments-demo/setup/flux/quickstart.cli.md

 # Flux CD setup

-Set up of all the components in one go.
+Setup of all needed components in one go

 ```yaml instacli
 Confirm: Set up FluxCD?